OpenDataDSL/website/docs/product/Developer Guides/ODSL Language/Commands/all/_workflow.md

 As a line-by-line breakdown of this workflow

-1 .
-Define a workflow called wf_xml_extract in the category data-loaders 2 .
-Set a description for this workflow
+1. Define a workflow called wf_xml_extract in the category data-loaders
+2. Set a description for this workflow
-3 .
-Define an input variable called url which is a [Scalar](Scalar) 4 .
-Define exit transitions for the workflow as success and failed 6 .
-Define the workflow start point
+3. Define an input variable called url which is a [Scalar](/docs/odsl/variable/scalar)
+4. Define exit transitions for the workflow as success and failed
+6. Define the workflow start point
-7 .
-Transition to the action named act\_extract\_xml (the transition name is ignored) 10 .
-Define a workflow phase called EXTRACT
+7. Transition to the action named act\_extract\_xml (the transition name is ignored)
+10. Define a workflow phase called EXTRACT
-11 .
-Define an action block called act\_extract\_xml with an input variable called ai 12 .
-Route the “ok” transition to stopok
+11. Define an action block called act\_extract\_xml with an input variable called ai
+12. Route the “ok” transition to stopok
-13 .
-Route the “failed” transition to stopfailed
+13. Route the “failed” transition to stopfailed
-14 .
-Set the url on the action input to be the input url (passed in by the [process](Workflows-and-Processes)) 15 .
-Run the #extract_xml action passing in the ai variable and the global output variable 19 .
-Define the stopok event as a success transition for the whole workflow 22 .
-Define the stopfailed event as a failed transition for the whole workflow
+14. Set the url on the action input to be the input url (passed in by the [process](/docs/odsl/dm/workflow))
+15. Run the #extract_xml action passing in the ai variable and the global output variable
+19. Define the stopok event as a success transition for the whole workflow
+22. Define the stopfailed event as a failed transition for the whole workflow